-A deterioration in risk-adjusted capitalization below the level required to support the ratings, whether driven by underwriting performance or dividend demands to service holding company obligations, may lead to downward pressure in the ratings.
+A deterioration in balance sheet metrics below the level required to support the ratings, whether driven by underwriting performance or dividend demands to service holding company obligations, may lead to downward pressure in the ratings.
 Potential rating impact:Minor

 An extended downward turn in operating performance trends could lead to pressure on the ratings.
 Potential rating impact:Minor